 It is hard to remember exactly when my real thirst for whiskey took hold, through the late 1990’s, early 2000’s and mid 2000’s I was drawn to the occasional bottle here and there.
 The usual supermarket offering of blends such as Famous Grouse, Johnnie Walker (Red Label), Whyte & Mackay and Ballantine’s.
 Then onto the more expensive and some might say more middle of the road single malts like Talisker, Glenfiddich, Glenlivet and Jura.

-Then over time your palette demands more and wants to be tested, so you begin to experiment with the wide and wonderful tastes of all the regional malts of Scotland, Japanese and Irish whiskies.
+Then over time your palate demands more and wants to be tested, so you begin to experiment with the wide and wonderful tastes of all the regional malts of Scotland, Japanese and Irish whiskies.
 You also introduce the occasional bourbon offering to your taste buds.
 I’m not sure which was first (I’m discounting Jim Beam at this point) but it was either Maker’s Mark or Woodford Reserve.
 Now these drinks were different, offering a sweeter taste, a heavier texture, a vanilla and caramel nose.
 A smooth taste sensation which I adored.

 I was then drawn into the wonderful world of American bourbon and was eager to try as many different varieties as I could.
 I won’t bore with the list of the bourbons I have tried (it’s not enough) but I am a huge fan of the offerings from the Buffalo Trace, Heaven Hill and Jim Beam distilleries.
 I also have a particular love affair with the Woodford Reserve Double Oaked and Wild Turkey products in general.